SUYASH-a17/PySpark/README.md

 InterType: It is used to define a column in a DataFrame that stores integer values.
 StringType: It is used to define a column in a DataFrame that stores string (text) values.
 StructField: Represents a field in a StructType.
 It defines the name, data type, and whether the field is nullable.
 StructType: Used to define the schema of a DataFrame, which includes multiple StructField elements.
+It creates a structured schema for your DataFrame.

 ## Dataframe API with PySpark